waellet/waellet/README.md

 ## Contribution

 Contributions are more than welcome.
+Checkout our [contribution guideline](CONTRIBUTING.md)

 If you spot an issue while testing/using the waellet - [submit an issue](https://github.com/waellet/waellet/issues)